 7.2 If pipeline interaction is considered likely, then expert opinion should be obtained on how to model the combined failure frequencies and gas outflow.
 Guidance is given in IGEM/TD/1 Edition 5 on the minimum separation distances for gas transmission pipelines to avoid interaction in the event of a failure.

 7.3 When assessing multiple pipelines that do not interact, F-N data should be obtained for each pipeline in the area of interest.
 To calculate the overall risk it is necessary to sum the cumulative F-N data from each assessment.
-This data must then be factored by a value equal to 1.6 km multiplied by the number of pipelines, divided by the sum of the interaction lengths, and compared to the IGEM/TD/1 F-N criterion curve.
+This data must then be factored by a value equal to 1.6 km multiplied by the number of pipelines, divided by the sum of the interaction lengths, and compared to the IGEM/TD/1 F-N criterion curve (see Section 6.9).

 SECTION 8 : FACTORS AFFECTING RISK LEVEL